-- An information security awareness and training program for all users.
+- A security awareness training program for all users.

-- The involvement of a security team in the development process (Software Development Life Cycle or SDLC) of projects, as well as with change management.
+- The involvement of a security team in the development process (Software Development Life Cycle or SDLC) of projects and change management.

-The information security program as a whole must have a clear assignment of roles and responsibilities in relation to security.
+The information security program lifecycle must have an exact assignment of roles and responsibilities concerning security.

-It should be noted that information security awareness and training are critical elements of the strategy, because users are often the weakest security link.
-It is therefore essential that they know and understand the policies, standards and procedures in order to adopt secure practices and be vigilant against various threats.
+It should be noted that information security awareness training is a critical element of the strategy because users are often the weakest security link.
+Therefore, they must know and understand the policies, standards, and procedures to adopt safe practices and be vigilant against various threats.

-An awareness and training program is now required by various laws and regulations.
-However, evidence suggests that employees, in many organizations, are still not sufficiently aware.
-Various studies have demonstrated that security awareness and training provide more effective control in improving overall security.
+Various laws and regulations now require an awareness and training program.
+However, evidence suggests that employees in many organizations are still not sufficiently aware.
+Multiple studies have demonstrated that cyber security awareness training provides more effective control in improving overall security.